cloud-pipelines-remix/.github/profile/README.md

 ### Getting started

 1. Create a Kubernetes cluster.
 I'm currently testing with [Korifi](https://tutorials.cloudfoundry.org/korifi/local-install/)
+2. Deploy a Spring Cloud Gateway that will expose Vault and Concourse
-2. Deploy a Vault.
+3. Deploy a Vault.
 I'm currently using the [Helm chart](https://github.com/hashicorp/vault-helm).
-3. Add some Concourse secrets to Vault.
 4. Deploy Concourse.
 I'm currently using the [Helm chart](https://github.com/concourse/concourse-chart)